KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 **Dashboard Filtered by Top 10 Starting Station (Streeter Dr & Grand Ave)**

 ![Dashboard(map)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/58f784c5-496a-4dbc-8c2c-718656d860d7)
-From the image above, we can see that stations near tourist attractions, like Streeter Dr & Grand Ave, are very popular among this group.
+From the image above, we can see that stations near tourist attractions, like Streeter Dr & Grand Ave, are very popular among casual riders.
 These stations have the highest number of rides by casual riders in the summer.

 ### Conclusions
 1. Riding Patterns: